vitessio/website/content/en/docs/reference/features/vindexes.md

 ### The Primary Vindex

 The Primary Vindex for a table is analogous to a database primary key.
 Every sharded table must have one defined.
 A Primary Vindex must be unique: given an input value, it must produce a single keyspace ID.
-This unique mapping will be used at the time of an insert to the table to decide the target shard for the row.
+At the time of an insert to the table, the unique mapping produced by the Primary Vindex determines the target shard for the inserted row.
 Conceptually, this is equivalent to a NoSQL Sharding Key, and we often informally refer to the Primary Vindex as the Sharding Key.

 However, there is a subtle difference:  NoSQL datastores allow a choice of the Sharding Key, but the Sharding Strategy or Function is generally hardcoded in the engine.
 In Vitess, the choice of Vindex allows control of how a column value maps to a keyspace ID.
 In other words, a Primary Vindex in Vitess not only defines the Sharding Key, it also decides the Sharding Strategy.